 Multiple relatively low tide images since 1972 indicate seasonal closure in the lowest intertidal range at a somewhat lower frequency that predicted by the conceptual model.
 Lower tidal images always show outflow with standing waves.
 These images likely do not record the most open (post flood) or most closed conditions.
-Detailed correlation with tidal time has not been done, but examination suggests that the estuary is not emptying completely, which is consistent with the classification based on the conceptual model.
+Detailed correlation with tidal time has not been done, but examination suggests that the estuary is not emptying completely.
 It appears that the estuary typically does empty to the high low tide level but not to the low low-tide level, yielding significant ponded water in channels and channel cut features in the flood tide delta.
 These provide "ponded" low tide habitat during more confined/closed non-flood conditions.
-There is also evidence of perched and ponded features in the southern portion of the estuary, consistent with the predictions of the conceptual model.
+There is also evidence of perched and ponded features in the southern portion of the estuary.
+Overall closure may occur at a slightly lower tidal height than for systems used for comparison such as larger west-facing systems north of Conception.
+Factors that could contribute to this include the artificially continuous nature of the stream flow and wave attenuation due to islands in the bight.
+Future versions of the model will require more finely categorized wave exposure information.

-One of the striking aspects of many of the available images is the building and reworking of tidal (flood tidal) delta complexes which transport sediment from the beach in to the main estuary channel these are then crosscut by drainage channels the most substantial of which appear to be flood induced.
+One of the striking aspects of many of the available images is the building and reworking of tidal (flood tidal) delta complexes that transport sediment from the beach in to the main estuary.
+These deposits are then crosscut by drainage channels, the most substantial of which appear to be flood induced.
 Thus the most significant source of sediment to the estuary occurs due to flood tidal opening and tidal delta formation.

 The 1852 T-sheet T365 indicates similar features as are present today.
 Multiple fluvial channels (Ch) enter the active mouth region (2) in similar but not identical in position to the modern channels (Figure 17).
-Channel cutting of the flood tide delta complex in the active mouth region falls within the range of behavior exhibited by modern imagery.
+Channel-cutting of the flood tide delta complex in the active mouth region falls within the range of behavior exhibited by modern imagery.
 Differences include a closed ponded area "P" in the north, which has been artificially connected to the tidal circulation.
 Berms (in yellow) that entrap these ponds could represent a former earlier Holocene spit, with subsequent offshore stepping to form the current beach spit.
-A more likely explanation is that the spit containing these ponds represents wave reworking after significant opening of the mouth similar to the spits and high points that are evident inside the mouth in 1852 (T365), as well as in images from 2003.
+A more likely explanation is that the spit containing these ponds represents wave reworking after significant opening of the mouth.
+Similar spits and high points are evident inside the mouth in 1852 (T365), as well as in images from 2003, and are interpreted as a product of wave energy entering the system.